SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step9-Test-ExtensionApplication/README.md

 ## Test the Extension Application and Execute the End to End Scenario

 Now that you have configured all required set up, follow these steps to test the application.
-1. Log in to Azure IOT Cetntral and Choose **Data Export**.
+1. Log in to Azure IOT Central and Choose **Data Export**.
 Then enable data export and wait till status becomes healthy.
     ![plot](./images/StartDataExport.png)

 2. Choose **Devices** and Find your device and Check the status.